 Continue your learning during the COVID-19 crisis

 We are currently all experiencing challenging and unprecedented times.
-As a result of the COVID-19 outbreak, like many community projects and businesses, all Fáilte Isteach classes are suspended across Ireland.
+As a result of the COVID-19 outbreak, like many community projects and businesses, many face-to-face Fáilte Isteach classes have been suspended.
+While physical classes are starting to open in venues and locations where it is safe to do so, many classes are hosting classes online or will not start again until the new year.

 In an effort to support participants that are now unable to attend classes, this space will be used to showcase ideas and resources to encourage continued learning.
 New suggestions for learning at home will be added every Thursday morning.